TheHolderCollective/theholdercollective.github.io/_posts/2025-05-16-Minesweeper-A Refactoring Exercise.md

 ![Minesweeper](/assets/posts/20250516/Minesweeper.jpg){: width="551" height="441"}
 _Playing Minesweeper_

-One problem I encountered when trying to make the gameboard larger than 10x10 was the misalignment of the numbers which labelled the columns.
+One problem I encountered was the misalignment of the numbers which labelled the columns.
+This occurred when I attempted to make the gameboard larger than 10x10.
 It wasn't possible to center them without doing a complete redesign of the gameboard.
 This little issue is why I didn't make the gameboards larger in the refactor.
 Larger boards with more bombs could add to the game, and would definitely be more of a challenge for seasoned players.

-The most enjoyable part of this project was exploring and learning how to use the functionality contained in the Spectre.Console library, and solving the problems presented by applying these newly discovered methods along the way.
+The most enjoyable part of this project was exploring and learning how to use the functionality contained in the Spectre.Console library, and solving the problems presented along the way by applying these newly discovered methods.
 It brought me great pleasure to be able to make a bland looking console application into something a bit more colourful and easier to play.
 It reminded of me of my Linux days, and my fleeting explorations of the ncurses library.
 Spectre.Console is nowhere near the level of an ncurses implementation, but I will concede that it does what it says on the tin and lives up to its promise of making it easier to make beautiful console applications.